Children with Disabilities

 Check out our answers to frequently asked questions (FAQs) about child development, disabilities, and providing effective services to children with disabilities.

-Does Head Start enroll children with disabilities?
+Do Head Start programs enroll children with disabilities?

 Head Start regulations require that at least 10 percent of enrolled children are children with disabilities.
 Each Head Start program is responsible for establishing selection criteria and may include children with disabilities from families that have incomes above the Poverty Guidelines, in addition to enrolling children from families with incomes below the Poverty Guidelines.